Code-Institute-Submissions/Milestone-Project-One-18/README.md

 ## Features
 There are various features on the site:

-- Navigation bar - for ease of navigation around the site on any screen size.
+- Navigation bar - For ease of navigation around the site on any screen size.
 - Burger Icon - Smaller screen sizes use the 'burger' icon as a drop down for the navigation bar.
 - Social Links - The footer contains social media links to allow easy access to the gyms social media sites to share stories and find more information.
-- Flip boxes - used on the What we offer page, this gives the page a clean look but also allows information relating to the subject to be contained behind the image.
+- Flip boxes - Used on the What we offer page, this gives the page a clean look but also allows information relating to the subject to be contained behind the image.
 - Forms - The Contact Page has a form to fill in to request more specific information around a query, containing radio buttons for choices of how to contact them.
 The Sign up page contains a form to allow the creation of a profile on the site.
 - A Responsive design allows use on all sizes from desktops to phones.